ALAADROID/DB-Password-Manager-System/Questions&Answers.md

 ```

 ### The Question (GROUP BY):
-- Alaa, I want to count how many logs each user has.
+- I want to count how many logs each user has.
 Show me the userID and the total count of their logs from the AccessLogs table.
 ```sql
 SELECT userID, COUNT(logID) AS TotalLogs
 FROM AccessLogs